muneer78/muneer78.github.io/_posts/2020-07-01-great-lines-the-old-man-in-poverty-edition.md

 ---
-tags: great-lines, newsletter
+date: 2020-07-01
-title: "Great Lines: The Old Man In Poverty Edition"
+title: The Old Man In Poverty Edition
+tags: newsletter
 ---